 The Boston region includes three transit agencies that regularly receive FTA funds to provide service-the MBTA, CATA and MWRTA.
 These agencies are responsible for meeting planning and performance-monitoring requirements under FTA's TAM rule, which is focuses on achieving and maintaining a state of good repair for the nation's transit systems.
 Each year, they must submit progress reports and updated performance targets for TAM performance measures, which relate to transit rolling stock, nonrevenue service vehicles, facilities, and rail fixed guideway infrastructure.
 Transit agencies develop these performance targets based on their most recent asset inventories and condition assessments, along with their capital investment and procurement expectations, which are informed by their TAM Plans.
-MBTA, MWRTA, and CATA share their asset inventory and condition data and their performance targets with the Boston Region MPO, so that the MPO can monitor and set TAM targets for the Boston region.
+MBTA, MWRTA, and CATA share their asset inventory and condition data and their performance targets for the Boston region.